How does a business funding broker work

 3

-The broker submits your deal to the lenders most likely to approve it and offer the best terms.
-With a network of 50+ lenders, this creates competition that typically results in better offers than going direct to any single lender.
+The broker submits your deal to the funders most likely to approve it and offer the best terms.
+With a network of the right funders, this creates competition that typically results in better offers than going direct to any single funder.
 You provide bank statements at this stage.

 ⚡ Within hours